Skip to Content

 Passport America is an RV club that claims to offer a 50% discount on the nightly rate at over 1,200 campgrounds and RV parks throughout North America, Canada, and Mexico.
 Membership includes a copy of their “Discount Camping Directory”, released in January of each year (this is a printed directory, over 480 pages long… you’ll pay shipping fees to receive the printed version).

-Passport America members also have access to the campground directly via the web and through a free mobile app that allow you to search the directory for participating campgrounds.
+Passport America members also have access to the campground directly via the web and through a free mobile app that allows you to search for participating campgrounds.
 The app also provides trip routing (using your smart device’s existing mapping option(s), so it’s not RV-safe).
+Using location service technology, you can easily conduct a search of participating Passport America campgrounds near you (handy when you’re looking for a place to stop right now).

-Once you locate an RV campground in the campground directory that interests you, you can call and make a reservation, and you may save 50% on the fee.
-(We say “may” because there are some caveats that we’ll get to in a moment.)
-Sometimes you can simply drive into a park, show your Passport America card, and get your discount and your campsite.
+Once you locate a campground in the directory that interests you, you can call and make a reservation, and you may save 50% on the fee (we say “may” because there are some caveats that we’ll get to in a moment).
+Sometimes, you can simply drive into a park, show your Passport America card, get your discount, and find your campsite.
+However, many campgrounds recommend reservations, and others require them (in fact, participating campgrounds all have different rules, so this is something to be aware of in advance… more on that in just a minute, too).

-However, many campgrounds recommend reservations, and others require them.
-(In fact, participating campgrounds all have different rules, so this is something to be aware of in advance.
-More on that in just a minute, too.)
-Reservation information is supposed to be listed for each park in the “Important Campground Notes” section of the directory, but Passport America notes that the information in the directory is subject to change.
+Reservation requirement information is supposed to be listed for each park in the “Important Campground Notes” section of the directory, but Passport America notes that the information in the directory is subject to change.
+Also listed will be amenities offered by each campground, including full hookups at some, but not all.

 Membership in Passport America covers one RV, one campsite at a time.